CiwPython/Ciw/docs/glossary.rst

       A queueing network is described as closed is customers cannot arrive from the outside nor completely leave the system.

    customer
       The entities that are being simulated as they wait, spend time in service, and flow through the system.
-(Interchangable with `individual`.)
+(Interchangeable with `individual`.)

    cycle length
       The length of a cycle of a `work schedule`.